Nikhil2408/Building-a-Kubernetes-Cluster-Manually-i.e.-without-using-kubeadm/README.md

 All the worker nodes will be in NotReady state.
 This is because till now we have not done the Networking part.

+<h3> 7.
+Configuring kubectl for Remote Access </h3>

+Kubectl is a powerful command-line tool that allows you to manage Kubernetes clusters.
+In order to manage the cluster from the local machine, we will need to configure our local kubectl to connect to the remote cluster.

+To do this we will generate a local kubeconfig that will authenticate as the admin user and access the kubernetes API through the load balancer.